Congratulations! You’ve stumbled onto my blog. Aren’t you just so lucky?

 - I am entitled to my privacy.
 I don’t have my last name on the site for a reason.
 If you want to link me, please do not use my last name under any circumstances!
 It’s a little too unique and searchable.

 - I have the right to express my feelings in a healthy way.
 I may be a former pastor’s wife but I am also human.
 If I get frustrated with something, let me be frustrated, OK?
 It’s better that I express it on here and get it out of my system than carry it with me and let it affect the rest of my day and how I deal with other people.

 - I reserve the right to use this space for whatever I want to do with it.
 I pay the hosting on this space = I decide on the content.
 Anything remotely controversial that is related to my real life is posted elsewhere or passworded.
 (And no, you don’t get the password or the other URL.)

 - I reserve the right to decide what is passworded and who gets my password.
 I don’t care if you know me in real life or whether you are just some random stranger — it’s my writing and I decide who reads it.

 If these rules are disobeyed, I will re-password the entire site and only special people will get access.
 (If it’s only a comment, I will blacklist you and IP-ban you from this domain.)
 I really don’t want to have to do this — I like having feedback and I like having the freedom to express myself.
 However, I also really do not appreciate having people stab me in the back and use my words against me; and having been through this before, I am a whole lot more leery.
 If you disagree with me on any of the rules, just skip my blog and move on to one where you agree.
-Nobody is forcing you to read this and I’m sure your life will be just as complete without the ramblings of an angsty 30something in California.
+Nobody is forcing you to read this and I’m sure your life will be just as complete without the ramblings of an angsty 30something in Washington.

 I didn’t want to have to put up a page like this, but the experience I had in September 2005 has forced me to be a whole lot more secretive with some things and a whole lot more blunt with stating other things.